2025 Updates

 What is a fiscal gap and what is the City doing to deal with it?

-Though the City has strong financial practices and is in stable financial condition, it is facing significant fiscal pressures, which means that the City’s ability to generate revenues (the money we expect to take in) has been falling short of spending needs.
-This is referred to as a fiscal gap.
+Though the City has strong financial practices and is stable financially, it is facing significant fiscal pressures, which means that the City’s ability to generate revenues (the money we expect to take in) has been falling short of spending needs.
+We call this a fiscal gap.
 There is no single solution that can fix the fiscal gap and not all of it is in the City’s control, but the City is taking action to help close it.
 This includes increasing revenues, reducing spending and advocating for different fiscal arrangements from other orders of government.

 • Growing the non-residential tax base in our city limits.

-• Evaluating non-tax revenue streams like user fees to ensure they’re keeping pace with the cost of service delivery.
+• Evaluating non-tax revenue streams like user fees so they’re keeping pace with the cost of service delivery.

 • Continuing our work to prioritize services, focusing on core municipal services that are most important to maintaining Edmontonians’ quality of life.